aesthetic-suite/website/docs/design-tokens/web/less.md

 ## Integration

-The compiled Less variables and mixins can be imported with the [@import](http://lesscss.org/features/#import-atrules-feature) at-rule.
+The compiled Less variables can be imported with the [@import](http://lesscss.org/features/#import-atrules-feature) at-rule.
 Only the theme files need to be imported, as the design system file is pre-imported within each theme.